NHOrus/srwq-compilation/episode-38.md

 "Lemon, I thought about sneaking in the Cells.
 Just pour them in while you worked, and fix Jayces brain, but I thought you'd notice it.
 I also thought I'd just use them to copy his brain, get out and change his personality back later, but you'd already started and it was too late.
 So I left with diplomacy, not my strong point, but I'll give you a chance..."

 You hold out the jar of grey liquid.
 "Sophia and Dumi already programmed them.
-Just...put them into Jayces brain, while you fix his body.
+Just... put them into Jayces brain, while you fix his body.
 Then, at the end, both will be intact.
 It's the best of both worlds, right?"

 Lemon looks at you, her face troubled.
 She shakes her head at Echidna, who reholsters the pistol she had half-drawn.
 She then turns back to you.
-"So it was you who sabotaged W-BC-01, you precious Arado...Did you get him back?"
+"So it was you who sabotaged W-BC-01, you precious Arado...
+Did you get him back?"

 "Huh?"

 "Is he still Arado, Katina?
 Is he your friend, or some puppet with a false brain, a doll with no real features?"

-"...He's angry, and confused, and doesn't know what he's doing, but that could just be from...the way he died.
+"...He's angry, and confused, and doesn't know what he's doing, but that could just be from... the way he died.
 Or just him being Arado really."

-Lemon turns away, and leans on the operating table, where the cloth covers the squashed remains. "....It's certainly odd...to find your lifes work has been obsoleted in one fell swoop."
+Lemon turns away, and leans on the operating table, where the cloth covers the squashed remains. "...It's certainly odd... to find your lifes work has been obsoleted in one fell swoop."

 "Huh?"
-Sciencegar Sciencebolt Sun 07 Mar 2010 01:25:01 No.4653903 Report
-Quoted By: >>4653910 >>4653911 >>4653913 >>4653918 >>4653970

 "I created the W-series because I learned, at a young age, that certain things were impossible.
-A person who was dead...couldn't be brought back, even with the greatest of medical sciences.
+A person who was dead... couldn't be brought back, even with the greatest of medical sciences.
 You could rebuild a man, take his brain and put it into a new body of metal.
 You could make a false brain and put it in a bosy of flesh.
-But the dead...were dead.
+But the dead... were dead.
 The vital elements of the brain died too quickly to be saved.
 They had to be replaced.
 You could save the intelligence, the imagination, the potential, but what was before was wiped away.
 You couldn't save the dead.
 You had to make a new person, and move on."

 She turns back to you.
 To your surprise, she's crying.
 "Alright, Tarask.
 Show me that these cells can do the impossible.
 Bring the dead back to life with me, and I'll let this slide."